 - How are Solar Renewable Energy Credits tracked?

-Once a SREC is sold, tracing its path of ownership may be accomplished using one of the following approaches: “certificate-based tracking” or the “contract-path tracking method.”
+Once an SREC is sold, tracing its path of ownership may be accomplished using one of the following approaches: “certificate-based tracking” or the “contract-path tracking method.”

-- The contract-path method is older but still widely used and traces the chain of ownership for each item in a buyer’s green power portfolio.
+- The contract-path method is older but still widely used, and it traces the chain of ownership for each item in a buyer’s green power portfolio.

 Both tracking methods help guarantee that each REC is claimed only once.
 When a utility applies a group of certificates against its RPS obligation, the SRECs (and their corresponding identification numbers) are retired.